mapbox/logbt/readme.md

 logbt -- <your program> <your program args>
 ````

 Then logbt will run as long as your program runs.
-If logbt is stopped it will stop your program by sending `SIGTERM`.
+If `logbt` your program will be killed with `SIGTERM`.
 If your program exits then `logbt` will exit with the same exit code.
-If your program crashes then `logbt` will display a backtrace.
+If your program crashes then `logbt` will display a backtrace and exit with the crashing exit code.

 #### Additional options